Checkout SDK

 Corner radiusyour choicefollow radius of input fields up to 20pxInside corners will follow outer corners - if outer radius is 20px, the inside radius will be 16px as the padding is fixed to 4px.

-Imageyour choicemountain, elephant, ocean, bird, waterfallMatch image with projects/organisations being supported
+Imageyour choicemountain, elephant, ocean, bird and waterfallMatch image with projects/organisations being supported

 Checkout SDK customisation options